BS Fisheries and Wildlife Management, Northland College

-During my time as a student at Northland wolves were an important part of experience.
-I choose Northland because of the opportunity to be a part of the Wolf Tracking Team.
+During my time as a student at Northland, wolves were an important part of experience.
+I chose Northland because of the opportunity to be a part of the Wolf Tracking Team.

 After college I worked as a seasonal bat biologist for three years, but I realized my true passion was for conservation education.

-I continued my journey at the Lake Superior Zoo in Duluth as an educator where I spent 10 years sharing my passion for conserving wildlife.
+I continued my journey at the Lake Superior Zoo in Duluth, Minnesota, as an educator where I spent ten years sharing my passion for conserving wildlife.

 I am excited to return to TWA to bring what I have learned about conservation education to help TWA’s mission to promote human co-existence with wolves.